metasoarous/oz/README.md

 (oz/view! viz)
 ```

-Note that the vega and vega-lite specs are described in the output vega as using the `:vega` and `:vega-lite` keys.
+Note that the Vega-Lite & Vega specs are described in the output vega as using the `:vega` and `:vega-lite` keys.

 You should now see something like this:

 ![composite view](doc/composite-view.png)

 Note that vega/vega-lite already have very powerful and impressive [plot concatenation](https://vega.github.io/vega-lite/docs/concat.html) features which allow for coupling of interactivity between plots in a viz.
-However, combing things through hiccup like this is nice for expedience, and for leverage over the full expressiveness of HTML (tables anyone?).
+However, combing things through hiccup like this is nice for expedience, gives one the ability to combine such visualizations in the context of HTML documents.

 Also note that while not illustrated above, you can specify multiple maps in these vectors, and they will be merged into one.
 So for example, you can do `[:vega-lite stacked-bar {:width 100}]` to override the width.